QueensCoder/reading-list/README.md

+## Overview

+    Demo of React Context API, React Hooks and using Store and reducer Client can be deployed to heroku solo,
+    Server is underconstruction

-## Available Scripts
+## Client

+From root dir cd client

-In the project directory, you can run:
+In the client directory, you can run:

+npm start

+npm test

 ### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm test`